anthonyharrison/lib4sbom/README.md

 The following facilities are provided:

 - Generate SPDX SBOM in TagValue, JSON and YAML formats
-- Generate CycloneDX SBOM in JSON and XML formats
+- Generate CycloneDX SBOM in JSON format
 - Parse SPDX SBOM in TagValue, JSON and YAML formats
-- Parse CycloneDX SBOM in JSON and XML formats
+- Parse CycloneDX SBOM in JSON format
 - Create and manipulate a SBOM file object
 - Create and manipulate a SBOM package object
 - Create and manipulate a SBOM dependency relationship object